 It may be congenital or acquired.
-The acquired form is thought to be due to prolonged increased intraluminal pressure such as with a chronic cough.
+The acquired form is thought to be due to prolonged increased intraluminal pressure, e.g. due to a chronic cough.

-- chronic obstructive pulmonary diease (COPD) 3 - for acquired type
+- chronic obstructive pulmonary disease (COPD) 3: for acquired type

-Although usually asymptomatic, it may accumulate respiratory secretions that become infected and lead to cough or tracheobronchitis.
+Although usually asymptomatic, it may accumulate respiratory secretions that become infected and lead to coughing or tracheobronchitis.

-The differential diagnosis of a paratracheal air cyst also includes an oesophageal diverticulum and an apical bleb or bullus, e.g.
+The differential diagnosis of a paratracheal air cyst also includes an oesophageal diverticulum and an apical bleb or bulla, e.g.

 - 1. Buterbaugh JE, Erly WK.
 Paratracheal air cysts: a common finding on routine CT examinations of the cervical spine and neck that may mimic pneumomediastinum in patients with traumatic injuries.
 AJNR Am J Neuroradiol.
 2008;29 (6): 1218-21. doi:10.3174/ajnr.A1058 - Pubmed citation

 - 2. Goo JM, Im JG, Ahn JM et-al. Right paratracheal air cysts in the thoracic inlet: clinical and radiologic significance.
 AJR Am J Roentgenol.
 1999;173 (1): 65-70.
 AJR Am J Roentgenol (abstract) - Pubmed citation

 - 3. Webb EM, Elicker BM, Webb WR.
 Using CT to diagnose nonneoplastic tracheal abnormalities: appearance of the tracheal wall.
 AJR Am J Roentgenol.
 2000;174 (5): 1315-21.
 AJR Am J Roentgenol (full text) - Pubmed citation